Fraser-Greenlee/fastpages/_posts/2021-06-13-Making a Transformer-VAE with JAX.md

 categories: [ML]
 title: Making a Transformer-VAE with JAX.
 comments: true
-hide: true
+hide: false
 ---

 JAX allows writing simple code that runs efficiently on TPUs.
 These models can then operate on massive scales setting new benchmarks in performance.

-For an intro to JAX & Flax please checkout these sources:
+For an intro to JAX & Flax please checkout...

-Intro to JAX & Flax,
+Intro to JAX & Flax:
 {% include youtube.html content="https://youtu.be/XfoYk_Z5AkI" %}

-Using Flax with Huggingface
+Using Flax with Huggingface:
 {% include youtube.html content="https://youtu.be/fuAyUQcVzTY" %}

-If you'd like to skip the post and just checkout the code you can see the source for training [Python](https://huggingface.co/flax-community/t5-vae-python) and [Wikipedia](https://huggingface.co/flax-community/t5-vae-wiki) VAEs.
+You can find the code from this post at [t5-vae-python](https://huggingface.co/flax-community/t5-vae-python), [t5-vae-wiki](https://huggingface.co/flax-community/t5-vae-wiki) and the model code [t5-vae-flax](https://github.com/Fraser-Greenlee/t5-vae-flax).

 ## Making your own transformer

-Its important to remember that deep neural nets performing the same task learn universal features [see circuits](https://distill.pub/2020/circuits/early-vision/).
+Its important to remember that deep neural nets learning the same task learn universal features [see circuits](https://distill.pub/2020/circuits/early-vision/).
 This means all transformer architectures are largely equivilent with only small changes mattering.

-With that in mind you should build your new model on existing Transformers with your unique change added to it.
+With that in mind you should probably build your new model on existing Transformers.

 For the Transformer-VAE I wanted to modify a T5 model to average pool the hidden states into one token.